 Greyduck's founder traveled to Quetico Provincial Park for canoe trips on an annual basis growing up.
 The Quetico Project started as a dream in the fall of 2011 after a SUP trip to the Boundary Waters Canoe Area Wilderness in northern Minnesota.
 Over time, the dream of building a better paddle board for remote environments became an obsession.
 The new board had to haul loads, be easily transported over rugged landscape, and paddle like a dream.
 The result of those efforts is the all new, patent pending, Quetico14.

-The Quetico14, which comes standard with the patent pending Greyduck Portage System, is an industry first transport system that allows a paddle board to be carried overhead with ease.
+The Quetico14, which is available with the patented Greyduck Sit/Carry System, is an industry first transport system that allows a paddle board to be carried overhead with ease.
 It also doubles as a seat, giving riders the ultimate in comfort both on and off the water.

 The Quetico14 (and its smaller sibling, the Quetico12'6") is now available!
-Learn more on the Quetico14 product page here.
-The Quetico is available now at Crawdaddy Outdoors, Mel's Trading Post, and Stone Harbor Wilderness Supply.
+Learn more on the Quetico product page here.